yifeiy3/STLTree/README.md

 ```
 The data is separated into intervals with length sepcified by the function `trainingset` in the file

+To adjust the training speed, change the parameters `Tmax`, `steps`, for FLOptimization problem and
+SLOptimization problem under `PrimitiveOptProb.py`. `steps` adjusts the number of iterations of learning
+STL formula, and `Tmax` adjusts the probability of us moving to a new state.

 To run evaluation on the tree model, run:
 ```
   python3 evaluation.py